Revised August 2013

 - Upon return of the document, the production editor facilitates layout and distribution internally by PDF for review.

 - Once finalized, the production editor and assistant populate the online version and upload the final PDF, then prepares the email alert to all members.

 AIC News is an electronic publication.
 Paper copies can be printed out using the PDF, which retains the same format as the previous print publication.
 Request for paper copies will be considered but are not encouraged.

 Lead articles provide up-to-date information on a spectrum of issues of importance to AIC members and the field of conservation.
 They include current issues; themes or concerns for conservators of a particular specialty group or of an interdisciplinary nature; significant presentations from the annual meetings that do not have other venues for publication; recent developments and research in the field; reports on regional, national, and international meetings; changes in directions of funding agencies; legislative matters; and current events of interest to conservators.
 This column can include photographs and other graphics to support the content.

-The editor and the executive director/managing editor plan and schedule lead articles.
+The editor and the executive director/managing editor plan and schedule a Lead Article Lineup.
 The editor and executive director/managing editor plan a cycle of lead articles that are sponsored by the AIC specialty and network groups for four of the six issues per year.
 The editor will contact the chair of the assigned group at least two months prior to the article deadline in order to identify a topic and author.
 The production editor sends out reminders for newsletter issues in the next cycle of eight (two year schedule).
 The editor reserves the right to change the lead articles if a more topical story develops.
 In this case, the scheduled lead article will be held for a later issue.

 Lead articles should be completed and submitted electronically to the editor and should be formatted according to JAIC style.
 Deadlines for submissions are generally two weeks before the short article deadlines to allow for editing.